 Minimize water use.

 It is always good to be aware of what you can do for emergency preparedness.
 Natural disasters and other emergencies can happen at any time, leaving you without running water.
-An emergency plumbing problem such as a busted water or sewer line might only be short term, but every bit of preparedness can help you get through it easier.
+An emergency plumbing problem such as busted water or sewer line might only be short-term, but every bit of preparedness can help you get through it easier.

-If you have an emergency that involves a problem with your plumbing, remember to call High Priority Plumbing for repairs at 770.860.8110 in Atlanta or 912.373.7707 in Savannah.
+If you have an emergency that involves a problem with your plumbing, remember to call High Priority Plumbing for repairs at 770.860.8110 in Atlanta.
 We are available 24/7 to handle your emergency plumbing needs.